aserowy/docker2mqtt/README.md

 This implementation is implemented in Rust.
 This keeps the image size small and creates an environment for long runtimes. docker2mqtt relies on the docker.sock to read out current states.

+## build

+docker2mqtt needs a minimum Rust version of `1.51` to build.

 ## configuration

 docker2mqtt is configured using yaml.
 The confiugation is then provided to the container via volumes.
 In a docker-compose.yaml, the container can be initialized as follows: